 Under CID 22041, TGax Editor please change P577L48-49 and P573L20-24 as follows:

-Multiple RUs addressed to a single STA shall not be allowed in the User Specific field.
-Therefore, the sig-
+Since a single STA is not required to decode the data for more than one user (see 26.5.1.2 (RU addressing in an HE MU PPDU)) therefore, the sig-

 naling that enables a STA to decode its data is carried in only one User field.

-For a given value of Nuser, the four bits of the Spatial Configuration subfield are used as follows: A STA with a STA-ID that matches the 11-bit ID signaled in the User field for an MU-MIMO allocation derives the number of spatial streams allocated to it using the row corresponding to the signaled 4-bit Spatial Configuration subfield and the column corresponding to the User field position in the User Specific field.
+For a given value of Nuser, the four bits of the Spatial Configuration subfield are used as follows: A STA with a STA-ID that matches the 11-bit ID signaled in the User field for an MU-MIMO allocation or otherwise receives an 11-bit ID equal to the Broadcast RU (see 26.5.1.2 (RU addressing in an HE MU PPDU)) derives the number of spatial streams allocated to it using the row corresponding to the signaled 4-bit Spatial Configuration subfield and the column corresponding to the User field position in the User Specific field.